BMP-1 service history: Greece

 The first vehicles to be adopted by the Hellenic Army were 501 BMP-1A1 Ost IFVs, bought from Germany between 1993 and 1994.
 These vehicles were slightly upgraded to Hellenic Army standards, a number were fitted with an M2 Browning .50 caliber heavy machine gun and the gunner's hatch was modified.
 In 2006 there were 377 BMP-1A1 Ost IFVs in service with the Hellenic Army.
 Greece was very interested in a Russian or Ukrainian modernization program for its BMP-1 fleet, as it would have cost around three times less than replacing the BMP-1s with an adequate number of Russian BMP-3s or German Marder 1A3s.
 It was decided in 2007 to replace the BMP-1 with more modern IFVs (see above), and to sell the remaining vehicles to other countries.
 Greece has already sold 100 BMP-1s to the New Iraqi Army, (36 in 2005 and 64 in 2006).
 In October 2008 it was announced that Greece would purchase 420 BMP-3Ms from Russia.
-The purchase of the BMP-3 never went ahead as a result of the change in the Greek government in 2009 and the Greek debt crisis.

 In late 2014, a number of BMP-1A1 Osts were fitted with the ZU-23-2 anti-aircraft gun in place of the standard turret.
 In 2019, Greece handed over 101 BMP-1s to Egypt following an agreement concluded in 2017.
 On 31 May 2022, it was announced that Greece would engage in an exchange of vehicles with Germany: Germany would hand over Marder 1A3s it kept in storage in exchange for an equivalent number of BMP-1s to be delivered by Greece to aid Ukraine in the 2022 Russian invasion of Ukraine.